Treasury sent more than 1 million coronavirus stimulus payments to dead people, congressional watchdog finds

 “GAO recommends that SBA develop and implement plans to identify and respond to risks in PPP to ensure program integrity, achieve program effectiveness, and address potential fraud.
 SBA neither agreed nor disagreed, but GAO believes implementation of its recommendation is essential,” the report said.

-GAO also said that SBA “has failed to provide information critical to our review, including a detailed description of data on loans made."
+The GAO also said that the SBA “has failed to provide information critical to our review, including a detailed description of data on loans made.”

-In its response to GAO, the SBA disputed this criticism, writing that, “Contrary to GAO’s claims, SBA produced 420 pages of documents to GAO in May,” including information on loan numbers and volume and the number and type of lenders participating in PPP.
+In its response to the GAO, the SBA disputed this criticism, writing that, “Contrary to GAO’s claims, SBA produced 420 pages of documents to GAO in May,” including information on loan numbers and volume and the number and type of lenders participating in PPP.

 Treasury Secretary Steven Mnuchin surprised many lawmakers when he declared at a recent hearing that the Treasury Department and SBA would not be revealing information on who got PPP loans.
 He backtracked under pressure, and the SBA is now promising to release this data publicly in the near term.

-GAO also raises a concern about the possibility that people are simultaneously getting wages from the PPP loans and enhanced unemployment benefits provided under the Cares Act.
+The GAO also raises a concern about the possibility that people are simultaneously getting wages from the PPP loans and enhanced unemployment benefits provided under the Cares Act.
 As of May, states had received more than 42 million unemployment claims, but the Labor Department has no mechanism to capture information on unemployment insurance claimants who may also be receiving wages under PPP, the report states.
-It recommends that the Labor Department, in consultation with Treasury and SBA, immediately provide assistance to state unemployment agencies to help them address this issue.
+It recommends that the Labor Department, in consultation with Treasury and the SBA, immediately provide assistance to state unemployment agencies to help them address this issue.

 On another matter, the GAO said that the Centers for Disease Control and Prevention had reported “incomplete and inconsistent data” from state and local health departments about the amount of testing occurring nationwide, making it difficult to paint a complete picture of the spread of infections.
-However, GAO said that as of June 4 the Health and Human Services Department had issued guidance to laboratories on how to collect and report data to CDC.
+However, the GAO said that as of June 4 the Department of Health and Human Services had issued guidance to laboratories on how to collect and report data to CDC.

 In recent days infections have been spiking in a number of states that moved fast to reopen their economies.

-The GAO’s role is one of multiple coronavirus oversight mechanisms mandated by Congress, which in some cases are just beginning to get under way.
+The GAO’s role is one of multiple coronavirus oversight mechanisms mandated by Congress, which in some cases are just beginning to get underway.

-For example, a Congressional Oversight Commission created by the Cares Act in March still lacks a chairperson, which is supposed to be a joint appointment from House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Mitch McConnell (R-Ky.).
-The pair have struggled to agree on someone to fill the role, although they have recently identified a candidate and an announcement is expected soon.
+For example, a Congressional Oversight Commission created by the Cares Act in March still lacks a chair, which is supposed to be a joint appointment from House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Mitch McConnell (R-Ky.).
+The pair have struggled to agree on someone to fill the role, although they are eyeing former Joint Chiefs of Staff Joseph Dunford for the position and hope to make an announcement soon.

+The GAO findings led Democrats to accuse Republicans and the Trump administration of a failure on oversight.

+“We should be having far more robust oversight over what has happened,” said Senate Minority Leader Charles E. Schumer (D-N.Y.).